takuma0531/todo-app-multiple-projects-included/README.md

 # With docker running in your local machine
 $ code .

-#popup appears saying "reopen in container" and click it
+# a popup appears saying "reopen in container" and click it
 # or you can also do "Remote-Containers: Reopen in Container"
 # in Command pallette (Shift + Cmd + p or Ctrl + Shift + p)